bazelbuild/bazel/site/docs/external.md

 different set of rules.
 The full list of built-in rules are in the Build Encyclopedia's [Workspace Rules](be/workspace.html) and the documentation for [Embedded Starlark Repository Rules](repo/index.html).

+Like in the [workspace directory](build-ref.html#workspace), Bazel also supports `WORKSPACE.bazel` file as an alias of `WORKSPACE` in external dependencies.
+If both files exist, `WORKSPACE.bazel` will take the priority.

 <a name="types"></a>
 ## Supported types of external dependencies